-Each year around a quarter of the University’s first year students choose to live off-campus with their family, partner, friends or by themselves.
-The University provides information and support for these students through Staying Local.
+Each year a significant proportion of the University’s first year students choose to live off-campus with their family, partner, friends or by themselves.
+The University provides information and support for these students through Staying Local and student groups.

 Home Students' Officer

-Your Home Students' Officer for 2012/13 is Joseph Sewell.
+Your Home Students' Officer for 2013/14 is Jagpal Pahal.
 You can contact him via:

 Home Students' Association

-The Home Students' Association is back with a brand new committee and are here to show you that being a local student is great.
+The Home Students' Association is here to show you that being a local student is great.
 There is so much for you to do and they will make sure your time here will be the best it can be.
-If you would like information about how you can get involved, please contact them.
+If you would like information about how you can get involved, please contact them using the details below.

 There are lots of students who enjoy life at the University whilst commuting on a daily basis.
 Find out what it's like for them and pick up a few tips